A Distributed Algorithm for High-Dimension Convex Quadratically Constrained Quadratic Programs: Numerical Experiments

-The data set of a total number of $13,760$ data points is randomly partitioned into $80\%$ for training and $20\%$ for testing.
-The reported values in each row of Table~\ref{tab: MKL 1} are averages over five different random partitions.
-We implement PC$^2$PM using $128$ cores for primal updates and $5$ cores for dual updates, which amount to a total of $7$ compute nodes on Purdue's Rice cluster.
-The average elapsed wall-clock time used by PC$^2$PM to converge with a tolerance $\tau = 10^{-3}$ is presented in Table \ref{tab: MKL 1}, along with the average maximal amount of memory used by each node.
+Each data set of a total number of $16,000$ data points is randomly partitioned into $80\%$ for training and $20\%$ for testing.
+The reported values in each row of Table~\ref{tab: MKL 1} are averaged over five different random partitions.
+We implement PC$^2$PM using $128$ cores for primal updates and $5$ cores for dual updates, which amount to a total of $6$ compute nodes on Purdue's Brown cluster.
+The average elapsed wall-clock time used by PC$^2$PM to converge with a tolerance $\tau^{\text{PC}^2\text{PM}} = 10^{-3}$ is presented in Table \ref{tab: MKL 1}, along with the averaged amount of memory used by each node.
 We also report in Table \ref{tab: MKL 1} the average learned non-negative coefficients $\lambda_1^*, \dots \lambda_5^*$, as well as the average TSA.
 The performance of CPLEX 12.8.0 with the same tolerance is also presented in Table \ref{tab: MKL 1} for comparison.
-As shown by the values of the coefficients learned, the Gaussian kernel function $k_4$ with $\sigma^2 = 10.0$ is selected by the models of both two soft margin SVMs for the Two-norm Problem; the HEPMASS data set selects the Gaussian kernel function $k_5$ with $\sigma^2 = 100.0$.
-For 2-norm soft margin SVM, PC$^2$PM converges much faster than CPLEX, and also uses much less memory (as expected).
+As shown by the values of the coefficients learned, the Gaussian kernel function $k_4$ with $\sigma^2 = 10.0$ is selected by the models of both two soft margin SVMs for the Two-norm Problem; the HEPMASS Data Set selects the Gaussian kernel function $k_5$ with $\sigma^2 = 100.0$.
+For 2-norm soft margin SVMs, PC$^2$PM converges much faster than CPLEX, and also uses much less memory (as expected).
 For TSA, both PC$^2$PM and CPLEX obtain the same value, calculated using their own optimal solution point $(\bm{\alpha}^*, \lambda_1^*, \dots, \lambda_m^*)$.
-For 1-norm soft margin SVM, CPLEX fails to provide a solution due to running out of memory, while PC$^2$PM still solves the problem.
-In Table~\ref{tab: MKL 1 Large}, we also report the numerical results of applying PC$^2$PM to solve $2$-norm soft margin SVMs for the HEPMASS data set, using $9$ Gaussian kernel functions with $\sigma^2$ equal to $0.0001$, $0.001$, $0.01$, $0.1$, $1$, $10$, $100$, $1000$ and $10000$ respectively.
-Though the number of constraints doubles, PC$^2$PM still converges within a reasonable amount of time, and remains memory efficient.
-The Gaussian kernel function $k_7$ with $\sigma^2 = 100.0$ is still selected by the model.
+For 1-norm soft margin SVMs, CPLEX fails to provide a solution due to running out of memory, while PC$^2$PM still solves the problem.
+In Table~\ref{tab: MKL 1 Large},